ga67vib/Algorithms-For-Stochastic-Games/README.md

 ### Setting up PRISM-games

 Our implementation is an extension of PRISM-games.
-Thus, we require PPL to be installed.
+Thus, we require PPL and PRISM to be installed.
 Follow the guidelines given at:<br/>
 https://prismmodelchecker.org/games/installation.php<br/>
 Now the following command should execute without errors from the prism-games-3.0.beta-src/prism folder: